YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++++++
 ydb_gdscert
 ++++++++++++++
 **ydb_gdscert (gtm_gdscert)** specifies the initial setting that controls whether YottaDB processes should test updated database blocks for structural damage.
-If it is defined, and evaluates to a non-zero integer or any case-independent string or leading substring of "TRUE" or "YES", YottaDB performs a block-level integrity check on every block as a process commits it.
+If it is defined and evaluates to a true value, YottaDB performs a block-level integrity check on every block as a process commits it.
 Within a running process, `VIEW "GDSCERT":value <../ProgrammersGuide/commands.html#gdscert-value>`_ controls this setting.
 By default, YottaDB does not check database blocks for structural damage, because the impact on performance is usually unwarranted.

+See :ref:`Environment Variables <env-vars>` for accepted Boolean values.

 ++++++++++++++
 ydb_hostname